-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of El Paso Health Advantage Dual SNP (HMO D-SNP).
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of El Paso Health Medicare Advantage Dual (HMO D-SNP)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Member Services at 1-833-742-3125.
 (TTY users should call 711).
 Hours are from October 1 to March 31, 8:00 am to 8:00 pm, 7 days a week and April 1 through September 30, Monday through Friday, 8:00 am to 8:00 pm Mountain Time.
+This call is free.

-This plan, El Paso Health Advantage Dual SNP (HMO D-SNP), is offered by El Paso Health Advantage Dual SNP.
-(When this Evidence of Coverage says "we," "us," or "our," it means El Paso Health Advantage Dual SNP.
-When it says "plan" or "our plan," it means El Paso Health Advantage Dual SNP (HMO D-SNP).)
+This plan, El Paso Health Medicare Advantage Dual (HMO D-SNP), is offered by El Paso Health Medicare Advantage.
+(When this Evidence of Coverage says "we," "us," or "our," it means El Paso Health Medicare Advantage.
+When it says "plan" or "our plan," it means El Paso Health Medicare Advantage Dual (HMO D-SNP).

 This document is available for free in Spanish.
 You can also ask for this information in other formats such as audio, Braille, or large print.

-Benefits, deductible, and/or copayments/coinsurance may change on January 1, 2024.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.